 The 65-acre Valley View Forest Preserve was protected in late 2018.
 The property will be used to model community-based sustainable forest management practices, while also providing healthy wildlife habitat, hiking trails, and nature viewing opportunities.
 Additionally, it will provide outdoor education space for local schools and the community.
-The anticipated public opening for the Valley View Forest Preserve is Fall 2019!
+The anticipated public opening for the Valley View Forest Preserve is late 2020.

 Less than two miles south of Chimacum Corner, this working forest preserve will help to ensure a healthy and livable community for generations to come.
 The preserve expands and improves critical wildlife habitat, creating a protected landscape corridor from Center Valley to the top of Chimacum Ridge.